FIRST HOUR AFTER SURGERY

 POST-OP DAY #2 AND BEYOND

-– Keeping your mouth clean after surgery, free from food debris and plaque, is
+ORAL HYGIENE – Keeping your mouth clean after surgery, free from food debris and plaque, is

 CRITICAL in the healing process and will help to minimize your discomfort, recovery period, and chance of developing infections.
 Unless directed otherwise, swish and spit with 1/4 teaspoon of salt dissolved in an 8-ounce glass of warm water after every meal (Patients that are taking blood thinners wait 72 hours after surgery to begin rinsing).
 Repeat as often as you like.
 Brush and floss as you normally would, being sure to be gentle around the surgical site.
 Avoid commercial alcohol-based mouthwashes, or rinsing with hydrogen peroxide, as these can irritate the surgical site.